PanagiotisFytas/explaining-peer-reviews/README.md

 of the final acceptance decision.
 - `majority_baseline_per_review.py` : prints the majority baseline for the prediction of reviewer recommendations.

+## Main Classifiers

+This are the files of the main classifier build for this project:

+- `bert_meta_review_classifier.py` : uses a BERT based model to classify the meta-reviews.
+In order to explain the predictions of that classifier `generate_explanations.py` must be run.
+This will take around 6 hours on a GPU (Be sure to modify the static variable accordingly).
+Afterwards, run `bert_lime_explanations.py` to produce the global explanations and metrics on those explanations (Be sure to modify the static variable accordingly).
+- `bert_final_decision_classifier.py` : uses a BERT based model to classify the peer reviews on a submission level.
+In order to explain the predictions of that classifier `generate_explanations.py` must be run.
+This will take around 12 hours on a GPU (Be sure to modify the static variable accordingly).
+Afterwards, run `bert_lime_explanations.py` to produce the global explanations and metrics on those explanations (Be sure to modify the static variable accordingly).
+- `bert_classifier_per_review.py` : uses a BERT based model to classify the peer reviews on a review level.
+In order to explain the predictions of that classifier `generate_bert_per_review_explanations.py` must be run.
+This will take around 12 hours on a GPU.
+Afterwards, run `bert_lime_explanations_per_review.py` to produce the global explanations and metrics on those explanations.
+Modify the `config/BERT_classifier_per_review.yaml` file to change hyperparameters, specify if a causal model must be trained, etc.
+- `lstm_att_classifier.py` : uses a RNN model to classify the meta-reviews.
+In order to explain the predictions of that classifier `lstm_att_explanations.py` must be run.
+Modify the `config/lstm_att_classifier.yaml` file to change hyperparameters, RNN type, specify if a causal model must be trained, etc.
+- `lstm_att_classifier_per_review.py` : uses a RNN model to classify the indiviudal peer reviews.
+In order to explain the predictions of that classifier `lstm_att_explanations_per_review.py` must be run.
+Modify the `config/lstm_att_classifier_per_review.yaml` file to change hyperparameters, RNN type, specify if a causal model must be trained, etc.
+- `bow_classifier_per_review.py` : uses a BoW model to classify the indiviudal peer reviews.
+Before running this model,, be sure to have saved one of the lexicons from the previous peer review models.
+In order to explain the predictions of that classifier `bow_explanations_per_review.py` must be run.
+Modify the `config/BOW_classifier_per_review.yaml` file to change hyperparameters, specify if a causal model must be trained, etc.

 <!-- # Get Features from PeerRead